tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

 ## Abstract and learning objectives

 In this hands-on lab, you will learn how Trey Research can leverage Deep Learning technologies to scan through their vehicle specification documents to find compliance issues with new regulations.
-You will standardize the model format to ONNX and observe how this simplifies inference runtime code, enabling pluggability of different models and targeting a broad range of runtime environments and most importantly, improves inferencing speed over the native model.
-You will build a DevOps pipeline to coordinate retrieving the latest best model from the model registry, packaging the web application, deploying the web application and inferencing web service.
+You will standardize the model format to ONNX and observe how this simplifies inference runtime code, enabling pluggability of different models and targeting a broad range of runtime environments, and most importantly, improves inferencing speed over the native model.
+You will build a DevOps pipeline to coordinate retrieving the latest best model from the model registry, packaging the web application, deploying the web application, and inferencing web service.
 After a first successful deployment, you will make updates to both the model, the and web application, and execute the pipeline once to achieve an updated deployment.
-You will also learn how to monitor the model's performance after it is deployed so Trey Research can be proactive with performance issues.
+You will also learn how to monitor the model's performance after it is deployed, so Trey Research can be proactive with performance issues.

 At the end of this hands-on lab, you will be better able to implement end-to-end solutions that fully operationalize deep learning models, inclusive of all application components that depend on the model.

 ## Overview

 Trey Research Inc. delivers innovative solutions for manufacturers.
-They specialize in identifying and solving problems for manufacturers that can run the range from automating away mundane but time-intensive processes, to delivering cutting edge approaches that provide new opportunities for their manufacturing clients.
+They specialize in identifying and solving problems for manufacturers that can run the range from automating away mundane but time-intensive processes to delivering cutting edge approaches that provide new opportunities for their manufacturing clients.
 Trey Research has decades specializing in data science and application development that until now were separate units.
 They have seen the value created by the ad-hoc synergies between data science and app development, but they would like to unlock the greater, long term value as they formalize their approach by combining the two units into one, and follow one standardized process for operationalizing their innovations.

 As their first effort of this combined initiative, they would like to define a process for operationalizing deep learning that encompasses all phases of the application life cycle along with model creation and deployment of a deep learning model.
 For this first proof of concept (PoC), they would like to focus on component compliance.
 Specifically, they are looking to leverage Deep Learning technologies with Natural Language Processing (NLP) techniques to scan through vehicle specification documents to find compliance issues with new regulations.
 Even though this first scenario is focused on vehicle components, they believe this approach will generalize to any scenario involving an inventory of components, which all of their manufacturing customers deal with.
 The component descriptions, which are free form text, are entered and managed via a web application.
-This web application take new component descriptions entered by authorized technicians and label the component as compliant or non-compliant, based on the text.
+This web application will take new component descriptions entered by authorized technicians and label the component as compliant or non-compliant, based on the text.

 They want to ensure the overall process they create enables them to update both the underlying model and the web app in one, unified pipeline.
 They also want to be able to monitor the model's performance after it is deployed so they can be proactive with performance issues.